adrialopezescoriza/adrialopezescoriza.github.io/_pages/about.md

 - 1st place in Mational Mathematics Olympiads of Spain and Andorra.

 ## 🏄‍♂️ Beyond the Lab

-Beyond academia, I indulge in various interests and extracurricular activities:
+Beyond academia, I enjoy:
 - Alpine skiing, Alpinism, Tennis, and Surfing. 🏂
+- Backpacking and traveling for 6 months in South America and Asia. 🌎
-- Volunteering experiences in teaching robotics and construction projects.
+- Volunteering experiences in teaching robotics and construction projects. 🤖🏗️